Technical PoC Engineering for Frontier Systems: When a Prototype Should Earn the Next Step

 • summary artifacts for buy-in for next step

 Tools alone do not solve the problem.
 They simply make it easier to keep the work honest and repeatable while the team learns where the real leverage is.
+A mature team chooses tools that shorten explanation and shorten iteration.
+That usually means fewer mystery boxes, clearer interfaces, better traces, and artifacts that survive a skeptical review.

 A Useful Code Example